Burnes delivers with arm, bat as Brewers trounce Cubs 7-0

 The Cubs have Thursday off before opening a home series with Atlanta on Friday.

 The Brewers are off Thursday before beginning a three-game home series with the Pittsburgh Pirates on Friday.
-Scheduled starters are Adrian Houser (1-1, 1.80) for Milwaukee and JT Brubaker (1-0, 1.93) for Pittsburgh.

 Follow Steve Megargee at https://twitter.com/stevemegargee